djoshi7796/Solder-Quality-Detection/project/README.md

 ## Overview

 ### Introduction
 Quality analysis of printed circuit boards is a task requiring meticulous attention to detail.
 Manually inspecting circuit boards for defects is not only time-consuming but also prone to human-errors.
 This project presents an deep-learning based automatic inspection system for detection of solder defects on a printed circuit board.
-Upon receiving an image of an circuit board, the system partitions it into smaller sub-images and automatically assigns labels to each of them.
-It attempts to assign a positive label to a sub-image with at least one defective solder and a negative label otherwise.
-The system is broadly divided into two phases - data preprocessing and model training.
+The system generates a dataset with binary labels which is used to train a [Convolutional Neural Network](https://en.wikipedia.org/wiki/Convolutional_neural_network).The network is trained so as to learn the differences between difective and non-defective solders and be able to accurately classify new data into the two groups.
+The system is broadly divided into two phases - data preprocessing and training the deep learning architecture.
 ### Data Preprocessing
+As mentioned before, this module generates the dataset that will be used for model training.
+It accepts circuit board images as input, partitions each of them into smaller sub-images and assigns labels automatically.
+It assigns a positive label to a sub-image with at least one defective solder and a negative label otherwise.
 ### Deep Learning architecture
 The neural network architecture is inspired from the VGGNet16 network [1], an award-winnning entry in the ILSRVC 2014 competition.
 This network, tested on a 224x224 image, was aimed at improving classification accuracy by increasing the depth.
 Following the same line of thought, we further increased the depth of VGGNet16 as shown in the figure below, starting with an input image of size 384x384 as shown below:
 [vggnet16-384](architecture.png)